SidneyNemzer/snippets/roadmap.md

 # Next version

+* New storage method for snippets

+# Soon

 * Allow the sidebar to be hidden/resized

-# Soon

 * Better linter defaults (seems to have an ES5 preset currently)
 * Allow snippets to be run automatically when a URL is visited
 * Add a popup page which allows you to: